gisaia/arlas_cli/docs/docs/started.md

 ## Configuration

 !!! warning "Prerequisite"
-    For running the various examples bellow, ARLAS and elasticsearch must be running on the local machine:
+    For running the various examples below, ARLAS and Elasticsearch must be running on the local machine:

     Clone the [ARLAS Stack Exploration](https://github.com/gisaia/ARLAS-Exploration-stack) project and run `./start.sh` at project root.